IUC4801/mindpeace-music-therapy/README.md

-# MindPeace Music Therapr- Music Therapy for [MindPeace](https://github.com/supanthapaul/mindpeace)
+# MindPeace Music Therapy- Music Therapy for [MindPeace](https://github.com/supanthapaul/mindpeace)

 ## About The Project